no1za/no1za/README.md

 random things to know

-i mostly sit alone, if you see me pls dont bother me unless ur a friend/close friend im not active on ponytown that much, mostly when im bored i guess im awkward most of the time when talking, i dont really know what to say >_< pls read my name for dni/dniuf/etc
+i mostly sit alone, if you see me pls dont bother me unless ur a friend/close friend. im not active on ponytown that much, mostly when im bored i guess- im awkward most of the time when talking, i dont really know what to say >_< pls read my name for dni/dniuf/etc